tweedegolf/tweedegolf.github.io/README.md

 ### Compiling styles (workaround)

 As of now, styles won't be compiled automagically in the Vagrant/Docker setup.
-You'll need to compile styles locally which means you'll need Ruby and Bower installed.
+You'll need to compile styles locally which means you'll need Ruby, Bower and Sass installed.
 Then run:

 ```
+#Generate /vendor folder
+bower install
+#Compile styles
 sass css/main.scss css/main.css
 ```

+(Or `sudo bower install --allow-root` if your OS is feeling particularly rebellious today.)

 ## Serving the website locally with Bower and Bundle